Pumping As A Student: Making It Work

 If your schedule is packed and you can’t fit a pumping session in between classes, your absence from class should be excused.
 Some schools may require a doctor’s note explaining why it’s medically necessary for you to pump.

-While the Department of Education encourages schools to provide breastfeeding students with a room for pumping, there is no law that requires it.
-If you find your ability to meet the needs of your classes is hindered due to lack of a pumping space, contact your school administration and ask how they can better accommodate you.
+The Department of Education encourages schools to provide breastfeeding students with a room for pumping and some states even require schools to provide reasonable accommodations for breastfeeding students.
+See these requirements by state at the National Conference for Legislators website.
+If you find your ability to meet the needs of your classes is hindered due to lack of a pumping space, find out what your rights are based on the state you reside in and contact your school's administration to find out what can be done.

-Many states have laws in place that allows moms to breastfeed in any public or private space.
-So if you’re a student at the university and you’re comfortable nursing or pumping in public, go for it!
-Just remember to check your state laws first.
+All 50 states, including the District of Columbia, Puerto Rico, and the Virgin Islands, have laws that specifically allow women to breastfeed in any public or private location.
+So, if you’re a student at the university and you’re comfortable nursing or pumping in public, go for it!
+Just remember to double-check any state laws or university policies as well.

 Making It Work